Caleb V. Haynes: Personal life

-Haynes married Margery McLeod, born about 1899 in California, and the couple welcomed a child, Caleb Vance Haynes, Jr., born in Spokane, Washington in 1928.
+Haynes married Margery McLeod, born about 1899 in California, and the couple had a child, Caleb Vance Haynes, Jr., born in Spokane, Washington in 1928.
 The son, known as Vance Haynes, served in the USAF 1951–1954 in special weapons, then studied archaeology and geology, earning a doctorate from the University of Arizona in 1965.
 He became a professor of archaeology at universities in Texas and Arizona, and through his excavation work at Sandia Cave, helped establish the timeline of human migration through North America.

 Haynes and his wife toured the American West after his retirement, indulging themselves while searching for a permanent residence.
 Some of the general's friends suggested Wichita Falls, the city of his last military post, but he left to assess the possibility of living in Taos, New Mexico, where he and his airman son hiked and explored ancient human settlements.
 Deciding against Taos, Haynes and his wife continued in their tour, soon finding Carmel-by-the-Sea, California, to their liking.
 There, he bought two adjoining lots on North Carmelo Street with one existing house.
 Rather than accepting any of the offers he received promising an executive career in the aeronautics industry, he relaxed by hunting and fishing.

 Haynes joined a number of men's clubs.
 He was a Freemason in the Granite Lodge of Mount Airy, a holder of the 32nd degree in the Ancient and Accepted Scottish Rite, and a Shriner.
 He was a member of the Quiet Birdmen, a secretive fraternal order of pilots, and he joined the American Legion.
 He enjoyed visits by friends, especially playing cards and sipping bourbon with his former military colleagues.
 He died at his home during the night of April 4–5, 1966, of acute peritonitis flaring up from a chronic duodenal ulcer.
 He was buried with full military honors at Arlington National Cemetery on April 8.